akeneo/pim-api-docs/content/guides/syndication-connection/step3-define-your-first-scope.md

 As [mentioned before](step2-understand-akeneo-pim.html), there are [several editions](https://www.akeneo.com/compare-editions/) and several supported version of Akeneo PIM.

-Of course, the choice of the PIM version/edition depends on your business but we strongly encourage you to develop a connector that is fully compatible with our latest **SaaS editions**.
+Of course, the choice of the PIM version/edition depends on your business but we strongly encourage you to develop an App that is fully compatible with our latest **SaaS editions**.

 To know more about the different PIM versions, don't hesitate to consult our blog section on our [PIM release cycle](https://www.akeneo.com/blog/akeneo-introduces-a-simpler-product-release-cycle/).